-- You complete our short application form / or call 01524 582000 and press option 7 for an Advisor to complete the form on your behalf.
+- Complete our short application form or call 01524 582000 and press option 7 for an advisor to complete the form on your behalf

-- Once completed the council will ring you within three working days to book an initial telephone appointment with an advisor from Citizens Advice or Lancaster City Council if the documents have been provided
+- Once completed the council will ring you to book an initial telephone appointment with an advisor from Citizens Advice or Lancaster City Council if the documents have been provided

-You can also provide your financial information directly to Citizens Advice via their Morecambe office (87-89 Oban House, Queen Street, LA4 5EN), Monday to Friday 9am-5pm, or via Morecambe Town Hall or Lancaster Town Hall Monday to Friday 9am-1pm.
+You can also provide your financial information directly at Morecambe Town Hall or Lancaster Town Hall Monday to Friday 9am-1pm.

-- As part of the assessment a Citizens Advice or Lancaster City Council advisor will:
+As part of the assessment a Citizens Advice or Lancaster City Council advisor will:

-- Put in any requests to the Hardship Fund for short term support
+- Put in any requests to the Household Support Fund for short term support

 - Carry out more in-depth follow-up appointments where required

-Any support through the Hardship Fund for essential items will be processed after your appointment with Citizens Advice as they will provide their recommendations to the council.
+Any support through the Household Support Fund for essential items will be processed after your appointment has taken place and the recommendations referred back through to the council.